arkebi/plottingGPSData/README.md

 2)	Start R:
 	$ R

-3)	Change your working directory to the folder plottingGPSData
+3)	Change your working directory to the folder plottingGPSData:
 	> setwd("path/to/plottingGPSData")

 4)	Load the source code of the script: